Plugins

 5. Testing:

-• Write unit tests in test_plugin.py to validate the functionality of your parser and runner.
+• Write unit tests in the tests\ folder to validate the functionality of your parser and runner.
+The folder already contains some test files that should be edited to correctly test your plugin.

 • Use pytest to run your tests: